admiralrua/Algorithms-illustrated-by-Python/ds-algo/tech/backtracking.md

 - constraint $$x[i] \le x[i+1]$$ and vector $$\mathbf{s}$$ help reducing a choice of the next element of a solution vector.

-In the $$n$$-Queen problem, the branch-and-bound technique can be illustrated as follows:
+In the $$n$$-Queen problem, the branch-and-bound technique is applied as follows:

 - no two queens can place on the same horizontal, vertical or diagonal lines;
 - the first constraint can be automatcically satisfied if we place queen line-by-line;